TonyMSc/rl_first_project/report.md

 # Ideas for Future Work
 **Neural Net Architecture**-Possibly use a CNN layer with the feed forward neural net to help identify colors.
 Experiment with different number of layers and neuron combinations.
-**Aditional Experiments**-Experiment with with a Dueling DDQN and other extensions of the DQN such as:
+**Aditional Expdriments**-Experiment with a Dueling DDQN and other extensions of the DQN such as:
 1. Distributional DQN
 2. Noisy DQN
 3. Prioritized DDQN